 Covered calls are one of the oldest in the options playbook and great for share holders to make some extra income on the shares they are planning to hold onto for the long haul.
 This is a strategy used to generate income in the form of premiums.
 The trader that is selling the call owns the same amount of shares of the underlying stock.
 So, they write (sell) a call on the same stock and collect a premium.
-Watch our video on how to trade covered calls.

 Writing covered calls just means you’re selling someone else the right to purchase a stock that you already own, at a specific price, within a specified time frame.
 As an owner of securities, you have several rights.
 One of them includes the right to sell the security at any time for the current market price.

 Professional investors and traders in the options arena have a handy tool in their toolbox to increase their portfolio income.
 And no, it’s not some fancy safe-cracking device; although that would be cool.
 However, a simple yet effective strategy is employed known as writing covered calls.

 Now that I have your attention let’s take a look at this conservative, yet effective approach.
 As a result, you can learn how to make some extra money.
 Who doesn’t want that?

 Do covered calls differ from a call option?
 These are the little details that can cause some confusion to new traders.
 In fact, options have more moving parts than a stock does.

 That, in and of itself, can cause confusion starting out.
 Therefore, starting out with the basics is necessary.
 However, options trading allows you to make money in any market.

 Hence writing covered calls.
 Let’s begin with understanding what a call is.

 In a nutshell, a call option is a contract that allows the buyer the right but not the obligation to buy 100 shares of the underlying stock or a futures contract at a certain strike price any time on or before the date of expiration.